X.ai’s AI meeting scheduler now costs $8 per month

 X.ai’s underlying artificial intelligence (AI) took three years of research and development and $30 million in seed funding, Mortensen said.

-In the interim two years, it’s gotten pretty good at parsing emails — Mortensen claims it’s accurate 98 percent of the time — and now typically responds to messages within minutes, down from an hour a few years earlier.
-(Mortensen explained that instantaneous replies tend to feel unnatural, and don’t afford the meeting hosts an opportunity to make introductions.)
+In the interim, it’s gotten pretty good at parsing emails — Mortensen claims it’s accurate 98 percent of the time — and now it typically responds to messages within minutes, down from an hour a few years ago.
+(Mortensen explained that instantaneous replies tend to feel unnatural and don’t afford meeting hosts an opportunity to make introductions.)

 It’s capable of a surprising degree of nuance, too.
 For example, it automatically accounts for time zone differences and follows up with reminders (as well as gentle nudges if an agreed-upon meeting hasn’t been scheduled yet.)
 A previous incarnation of the agent even penciled in times outside of working hours for meetings it predicted would be difficult to reschedule, which users often mistook for a bug.

 “Most people thought it was a mistake,” Mortensen said.
-“Now Amy writes back and asks for permission.”
+“Now [automated assistant] Amy writes back and asks for permission.”

-At a high level, here’s how it works: When you sign up for a plan, X.ai’s web dashboard has you link calendars and email addresses ( Google, Office 365, and Outlook), settle on a default meeting location (i.e., at your office or over the phone), and provide basic contact information including a name and phone number.
+At a high level, here’s how it works: When you sign up for a plan, X.ai’s web dashboard has you link calendars and email addresses ( Google, Office 365, and Outlook), settle on a default meeting location (i.e., at your office or over the phone), and provide basic contact information, including a name and phone number.

 If videoconferencing’s more your style, you can instruct X.ai to generate a dynamic Zoom meeting for every appointment or use a static Google Hangout, GoToMeeting, JoinMe, or WebEx teleconference room.
 Those links get added to calendar entries.

 Next, you establish the time window you’d like X.ai’s agent to work within (for example, 8 a.m. to 6 p.m.), plus the default meeting duration (between 15 minutes and an hour), and “meeting breather” time.
-A nifty country selector allows you to specify national holidays or travel days during which you’ll be unreachable unavailable, and a customizable notifications page lets you switch on weekly meeting summaries that provide a digest of scheduled (and yet-to-be scheduled) appointments.
+A nifty country selector allows you to specify national holidays or travel days during which you’ll be unreachable and a customizable notifications page lets you switch on weekly meeting summaries that provide a digest of scheduled (and yet-to-be scheduled) appointments.

 When someone emails you with a meeting request, you loop in X.ai’s intelligent agent (which self-identifies as “Amy Ingram” or “Andrew Ingram,” depending on how you address it) and the AI takes it from there.
-It automatically suggests meeting times based participants’ calendar availability, taking into account factors like their locations and the time of day.
-And when the sender (or senders) reply, it uses natural language processing to figure out how to proceed.
+It automatically suggests meeting times based on participants’ calendar availability, taking into account factors like their location and the time of day.
+And when the sender or senders reply, it uses natural language processing to figure out how to proceed.

-Mortensen declined to say how many users have signed up for service, but revealed that more than 11 million meetings for or with 98 of the Fortune 100 companies have been scheduled by its agent.
+Mortensen declined to say how many users have signed up for service but revealed that more than 11 million meetings for or with 98 of the Fortune 100 companies have been scheduled by its agent.

 According to CrunchBase, X.ai has raised $44.3 million in venture capital to date.